pantheon-systems/push-to-pantheon/readme.md

 By default this action will check out the code from the GitHub repository and push it to Pantheon.
 For many WordPress sites and Drupal sites, this is all that is needed.
-By setting `build_step: true` in the `pantheon.yml`, Pantheon will execute `composer install` and eventually `npm build` for compilation of CSS and JS assets needed for a theme(TODO, LINK NEEDED).
+By setting [`build_step: true` in the `pantheon.yml`](https://docs.pantheon.io/pantheon-yml#integrated-composer-build-step), Pantheon will execute `composer install` and eventually `npm build` for compilation of CSS and JS assets needed for a theme.

 However, some teams prefer to do these build steps in GitHub Actions before pushing to Pantheon.